danvk/oldnyc/nyc/howto.md

 You can iterate on JS, HTML & CSS as you usually would.
 The images won't be correctly-sized or have metadata in the slideshow.
 To get this to work, run:

-./upload_to_appengine.py --pickle_path nyc/photos.pickle --lat_lons_js_path viewer/nyc-lat-lons.js --image_sizes_path nyc-image-sizes.txt
+./upload_to_appengine.py --pickle_path nyc/photos.pickle --image_sizes_path nyc-image-sizes.txt
 (takes ~10 minutes)

 Be sure to flush memcache on the development instance after you do this!
 To do